-At Homesense Heating & Cooling, we understand a furnace repair or furnace replacement can be overwhelming.
+At Homesense Heating & Cooling, we understand a furnace replacement and furnace repair services can be overwhelming.
 That’s why we believe in a 360-degree approach and combine your family’s needs, our expertise and your equipment options.

 Ultimately, we care about the best heating solution for your family.
 As a result, we train our expert technicians to walk you through a step-by-step process.
 We aim for a resolution which balances your budgetary needs with your comfort and efficiency goals.

-Whether you are in need of an emergency furnace repair, a new furnace purchase, or just preventative maintenance, we created this ultimate guide to furnace repair and replacement
+Whether you are in need of emergency furnace repair services, a new furnace purchase, or just preventative maintenance, we created this ultimate guide to furnace replacement and furnace repair services.

 The heat never seems to go out at an ideal time.
 Avoid confusion and speed up your heat’s return with this list of common furnace parts:

-Avoid a big furnace repair with simple maintenance like filter checks.
+Avoid big furnace repair services costs with simple maintenance like filter checks.
 If you’re unsure of the process, we can help!

 Furnace filters keep dirt, debris and other harmful objects out of your HVAC unit, specifically your blower motor.
 Advanced furnace filters also block pollen, bacteria, virus and mold spores from the circulation and contamination of your indoor air.

 Clogged and dirty filters reduce your indoor air quality and make your HVAC equipment work harder.
-This increases your energy bills and increases your risk of a furnace repair or breakdown.
+This increases your energy bills and increases your risk of furnace repair services from a breakdown.

 First, we recommend a consultation with a Homesense Heating & Cooling technician.
 He’ll share your furnace manufacturer’s guidelines with you so you get the right filter for your HVAC unit.
 More expensive isn’t always better.
 Sometimes the super expensive filters are more than your heating unit can handle.